SocAIty/FastTaskAPI/README.md

 - Async, sync and streaming functionality.
   - Including progress bars.
 - File support, also for serverless providers like [Runpod](https://docs.runpod.io/serverless/workers/handlers/overview)
-  - Simplified sending files to the service with socaity-client
+  - Simplified sending files to the services with [socaity-client](https://github.com/SocAIty/socaity-client)
   - One line file response with [multimodal-files](https://github.com/SocAIty/multimodal-files) including images, audio, video and more.
 - Integration: integrates neatly into the SOCAITY ecosystem for running AI services like python functions with our [Client](https://github.com/SocAIty/socaity-client)/[SDK](https://github.com/SocAIty/socaity).
 - Monitoring server state.